sven-seyfert/autoit-webdriver-boilerplate/README.md

 #### *Branches*

 The different kinds of **examples**, are (and will be) separated in different branches of the repository.
 In this overview you basically can see which branch contains which example of WebDriver actions.
-Some examples and their code could be implemented in a shorter way, but this is made by design and follows a educational purpose.<br>
+Some examples and their code could be implemented in a shorter way, but this is made by design and follows a educational purpose.

 ⚠ In case of 🔴 broken examples, I try to fix them as soon as possible.
 Sometimes Google restrict action on their pages, so it's not always feasible to handle all aspects quickly.

 | Branch                      | Description of the<br>WebDriver actions                                                                                                                  | Websites in use                                                                                                                                                     | Browser automation<br>flow (steps)                                                                                                | Test<br>Chrome                   | Test<br>Firefox                | Test<br>MSEdge                  |